peterzukerman/DDR-Crossover-Finder/README.md

 # DDR-Crossover-Finder
-application that parses stepmania charts and finds crossovers
+application that reads stepcharts and returns useful information

 TODO: